BioDataClubKit/BioDataClubKit.github.io/README.md

 1. [Code of Conduct](https://github.com/BioDataClubKit/BioDataClubKit.github.io/blob/master/code_of_conduct.md) - a suggested code of conduct for your own BioData Club Organization.
 The key to interdisciplinary learning is learning in a psychologically safe environment, and we believe our Code of Conduct encourages inclusion of many different kinds of learners.
 2. [Community Guide](https://github.com/BioDataClubKit/BioDataClubKit.github.io/blob/master/community-guide.md) - tips and tricks we've learned about building our own BioData Club Community
-3. Survey (to be added soon).
-This are surveys that help you understand the data science needs of your community, and pre and post workshop surveys to understand and improve your workshops.
+3. Surveys (to be added soon).
+These are surveys that help you understand the data science needs of your community, and pre and post workshop surveys to understand and improve your workshops.

 # Starting Up Your Own BioData Club

 ## 1. Forking this Repo

 To get started, fork this repository to your [GitHub Organization](https://help.github.com/articles/about-organizations/).
+Click the "Fork" button on the top right of the page to do so.

-## 2. Enabling the Repo via GitHub Pages
+## 2. Enabling your repository to run on GitHub Pages

 Now you need to change the repository name to [ORGNAME].github.io, where [ORGNAME] is the name of your new organization.